ktangsali/physicsnemo-sym/docs/user_guide/advanced/conjugate_heat_transfer.rst

 Introduction
 ------------

-This tutorial uses Modulus Sym to study the conjugate heat transfer between the heat sink and the surrounding fluid.
+This tutorial uses PhysicsNeMo Sym to study the conjugate heat transfer between the heat sink and the surrounding fluid.
 The temperature variations inside solid and fluid would be solved in a coupled manner with appropriate interface boundary conditions.
 In this tutorial, you will learn:

 #.
-How to generate a 3D geometry using the geometry module in Modulus Sym.
+How to generate a 3D geometry using the geometry module in PhysicsNeMo Sym.

 #.
 How to set up a conjugate heat transfer problem using the interface
-   boundary conditions in Modulus Sym.
+   boundary conditions in PhysicsNeMo Sym.

 #.
-How to use the Multi-Phase training approach in Modulus Sym for one way
+How to use the Multi-Phase training approach in PhysicsNeMo Sym for one way
    coupled problems.

 .. note::
-   This tutorial assumes that you have completed tutorial :ref:`Introductory Example` on and have familiarized yourself with the basics of the Modulus Sym APIs.
+   This tutorial assumes that you have completed tutorial :ref:`Introductory Example` on and have familiarized yourself with the basics of the PhysicsNeMo Sym APIs.
 Also, you should review the :ref:`advection-diffusion` tutorial for additional details on writing some of the thermal boundary conditions.